cneiderer/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > 'ls' = list all contents, not including hidden items 'ls -a' = list all contents, including hidden files and directories 'ls -l' = list all contents in a directory in long format 'ls -lh' = list all contents in directory in long format with readable file size 'ls -lah' = list all contents in directory, including hidden files and directories, in long format with readable file size 'ls -t' = order files and directories by the time they were last modified 'ls -Glp' = list all contents in directory in long format, excluding display group and directories with a slash
+> > 'ls' = list all contents, not including hidden items <br>
+'ls -a' = list all contents, including hidden files and directories <br>
+'ls -l' = list all contents in a directory in long format <br>
+'ls -lh' = list all contents in directory in long format with readable file size <br>

+'ls -lah' = list all contents in directory, including hidden files and directories, in long format with readable file size <br>

+'ls -t' = order files and directories by the time they were last modified <br>

+'ls -Glp' = list all contents in directory in long format, excluding display group and directories with a slash <br>

 ---